Online Bachelor’s in Accounting Degrees

 Bachelor of Science in Business Administration – Accounting

 A BSBA in Accounting is yet another type of undergraduate degree offered at institutions of higher education.
 The BSBA at the University of Colorado, Denver, boasts “a well-rounded education” with a decidedly blended curriculum of business core courses, general liberal arts core courses and then a section of courses for a major in accounting.
 The business curriculum ranges from Career and Professional Development courses to Managerial Accounting.
-However, the accounting curriculum covers similar to the BS in Accounting and the BA in Accounting, such as Cost Accounting, Federal Income Tax, Financial Accounting and Auditing.
+However, the accounting curriculum covers similar to the BS in Accounting and the BA in Accounting, such as Cost Accounting, Federal Income Tax, Financial Accounting, and Auditing.
 The program seems to have a lighter load on the accounting side, which was very much in-line with other schools offering a comparable degree.
 Nonetheless, they present a very well-rounded curriculum.

 Degree Requirements for Accounting Degree

-Most of the accounting degrees follow suit with general higher education program standards in that a high school diploma, or GED equivalent, is prerequisite for an accounting degree.
+Most of the accounting degrees follow suit with general higher education program standards in that a high school diploma, or GED equivalent, is a prerequisite for an accounting degree.
 Additionally, many institutions require SAT or ACT scores.
 However, that isn’t always the case with online programs.
-Depending upon how competitive the institution is, college course grade point average, as in, you apply to get into the accounting program only after you have completed some courses at the university or college level courses in areas such as math, could be factored into the program admissions equation.
+Depending upon how competitive the institution is, college course grade point average, as in, you apply to get into the accounting program only after you have completed some courses at the university or college-level courses in areas such as math, could be factored into the program admissions equation.
 In fact, even high school grades can be considered in some cases.
 Another factor would be plans to pursue a CPA.
 If someone is leaning toward a full career in public accounting and wants access to the best jobs in the industry, then they should plan to choose an undergraduate program that puts them on the correct path.
 That doesn’t mean a traditional full-time degree is the only answer because many online programs boast preparations for such a goal.
 However, it does mean that research into whether the degree is geared toward CPA preparation is necessary.

 Typical Coursework for an Accounting Program